 MOD IAP/39A12/1

-RESOLUTION 48 (Rev. Geneva, 2022)
+RESOLUTION 48 (Rev. New Delhi, 2024)

 Internationalized (multilingual) domain names

-(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012, Geneva 2022)
+(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012, Geneva 2022; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Geneva, 2022),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 recognizing

-a) relevant parts of Resolution 102 (Rev. Dubai, 2018) of the Plenipotentiary Conference;
+a) relevant parts of Resolution 102 (Rev. Bucharest, 2022) of the Plenipotentiary Conference;

-b) Resolution 133 (Rev. Dubai, 2018) of the Plenipotentiary Conference;
+b) Resolution 133 (Rev. Bucharest, 2022) of the Plenipotentiary Conference;

+c) Resolution 82 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC);

-c) relevant outcomes of the two phases of the World Summit on the Information Society (WSIS);
+d) relevant outcomes of the two phases of the World Summit on the Information Society (WSIS);

-d) the evolving role of the World Telecommunication Standardization Assembly, in accordance with Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+e) the evolving role of the World Telecommunication Standardization Assembly, in accordance with Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-e) the ITU strategic plan for 2008-2011 reflecting the important role of multilingualism in enabling the full participation of all countries in the work of ITU, in building a global information society that is open to all, and in achieving the goals and objectives of WSIS,
+f) the ITU strategic plan for 2024-2027 reflecting the important role of multilingualism in enabling the full participation of all countries in the work of ITU and focus on universal connectivity and sustainable digital transformation, in building a global information society that is open to all, and in achieving the goals and objectives of WSIS;

+g) the role industry, relevant technical and international organizations, and the top-level domain (TLD) operator community have in continuing to advance the functional use of internationalized domain names (IDNs) in the domain name system;

+h) while significant progress in the technical development and availability of IDNs in the Domain Name System (DNS) has been made, Universal Acceptance remains the primary challenge;

+i) the lack of multilingualism on the Internet is a key contributor to the adoption gap and a significant barrier to meaningful connectivity for much of the world,

 considering